hansonkd/Wheb-Framework/README.md

 * The core datatype will let you build anything from a read-only server to a fully interactive web application with basic Haskell.
 * Minimal boilerplate to start your application.
+* Template agnostic templating (different from being simply template agnostic).
+Easily swap out template backends on the fly.
 * Named routes and URL generation (though it was a trade-off between named and type-safe urls).
 * Easy to use for REST APIs
 * Fully database and template agnostic
 * Easy handler debugging.
 * Middleware
 * Fast.
 It deploys on warp.
-* Template agnostic templating.
-Swap out template backends on the fly.

 ### Plugins